Top 15 JPA Annotations in Spring Boot (With Easy Examples)

 3. @Id#

 In the previous examples you have already seen this @Id annotation inside Product class, so now lets understand this annotation.
-The @Id annotation is used to specify the primary key of an entity it means field that is annotated with @Id annotation acts as a primary key column in database.
+The @Id annotation is used to specify the primary key of an entity it means field that is annotated with @Id annotation acts as a primary key column in database Example:

 @Entity @Data public class Product { @Id private Long id; private String name; private double price; }